 Lump sum alimony is a finite total sum, payable either in a single payment, or periodically over a period of time.
-It terminates upon payment in full of the total sum, or the death of the supported spouse.
+It terminates upon payment in full of the agreed upon sum, or the death of the supported spouse.
 It is not terminable nor modifiable for any other reasons, including changed circumstances in the future.
 Lump sum alimony is seldom awarded by the Court, but is often agreed to by the parties in settlement as a compromise between periodic alimony and no alimony.
-Depending upon the duration of the lump sum alimony payments and other factors, lump sum alimony may or may not be tax deductible to the payor spouse and taxable as income to the supported spouse.
+Lump sum alimony is not tax deductible to the payor spouse nor taxable as income to the supported spouse.

 Rehabilitative alimony is seldom awarded by the Court, but may be appropriate in settlement to allow the supported spouse to obtain additional training or education in order to become self-supporting and/or less dependent on the need for alimony.
 It is payable either in a lump sum or over a fixed period of time.
-Depending upon the duration of the rehabilitative alimony payments and other factors, rehabilitative alimony may or may not be tax deductible to the payor spouse and taxable as income to the supported spouse.
+Rehabilitative alimony is not tax deductible to the payor spouse nor taxable as income to the supported spouse.

 Reimbursement alimony is awarded in rare cases to reimburse a spouse from the future earnings of the other spouse.
 An example might be where one party made a substantial contribution to the marriage and the other party does not have the present ability to repay that contribution.

 In making an award of alimony the family court is required to consider 13 factors.